Topics

 Design your app to be accessible to users with disabilities.
 Consider factors like font sizes, colour contrast, alternative image text, and support for assistive technologies to ensure inclusivity.

-• Accessibility ensures that individuals with disabilities can access and use the app, promoting inclusivity and equal opportunities.
+• When an app is accessible, it makes it Accessibility ensures that individuals with disabilities can access and use the app, promoting inclusivity and equal opportunities.

 • It improves the user experience by providing features such as adjustable font sizes, color contrast options, and support for assistive technologies.